noahehall/theBookOfNoah/0current/scripting.md

 # important programs
+  - `type` see whether a program is a builtin or not, for non builtins it prints the location
   - `sh`
   - `ssh`
   - `which`
-  - `command` suppresses the shell function lookup in the search command order
+  - `command` runs a command with args suppressing hte normal shell function lookup
+    - only builtin commands/those found in the `PATH` are executed
+    - useful when you want to bypass normal function lookup, an go straight to either builtsins or cmds in your `PATH`
+    -
   - `env` see `env` elseware
   - `huponexit` determines if background jobs will be terminated n `SIGHUP`
   - `read`